robnagler/robnagler.github.io/_posts/2019-03-29-First-Scientist.md

 > [k1942] It seems to me that humanity's common error is to fear this
 > fluidity and seek absolute certainty--the foundation, the fixed point
 > that would soothe our unease.
-I think that this attitude is naïve and
+I think that this attitude is naive and
 > counterproductive to the quest for knowledge.

 NOTE: Another story he tells as if it were absolute truth.